 Matt’s father is a conservative man who largely disapproves of Matt’s “lifestyle.”
 Despite his qualms, he maintains a civil relationship with his son.
 He dies of a heart attack during Season 4.

 66) Nancy Donner

 Nancy hires Billy Campbell for his first official writing position at an L.A. based magazine.
 Billy is thrilled with the new job until he learns that Nancy only wants to promote him in exchange for sex.
 The two eventually agree to remain professional, and Billy keeps his regular position.
 Things take a turn for the worst when Billy collects confidential business information for Amanda, and Nancy fires him on the spot.

 67) Steve McMillan

 Steve runs a multi-million dollar computer company and seeks D&D Advertising to represent his marketing campaign.
-He works closely with Allison, who he grows obsessed with after many conversations.
-Despite her relationship with Billy, Allison plays along with Steve’s advances.
+He works closely with Alison, who he grows obsessed with after many conversations.
+Despite her relationship with Billy, Alison plays along with Steve’s advances.
 Finally, Billy asks her to choose, and she dumps Steve.
-Steve briefly dates Jo Reynolds as a placeholder for Allison.
+Steve briefly dates Jo Reynolds as a placeholder for Alison.
 It doesn’t work out.